rmlmcfadden/rmlmcfadden.github.io/ion-implantation/srim.md

 {% endhighlight %}

 This ensures a clean 32-bit [Wine] instance is set up.
+After executing the command, a dialog box will appear.
+If needed, select "Windows 7" as the [Microsoft Windows] version and click "OK".

 Through inspection of the contents of `~/.wine/drive_c/windows/system32`, I noticed that many of the `.dll` and `.ocx` files needed by `SRIM` are already